Residence Life is able to provide limited storage to students living on campus on a first-come, first-served basis.

 Students who do not return to campus will be notified of items left in storage and will be given a deadline for shipping or retrieving their items.

 You will not be allowed to store without a completed and approved application.

 Residents will work with Resident Life student leaders to access storage and you will not necessarily be assigned to store where you are currently living or where you are assigned to live in the fall.

 If you have additional items to store, information about off-campus facilities can be found at the bottom of this page.

 Students living on campus in the fall are eligible to store bikes in Trimble Hall's bike storage room.
 There are only 50 first-come, first-serve spaces.
-Students should contact Residence Life at firstname.lastname@example.org with questions about storing bikes.
-Bike tags will be available starting the last day of spring classes, May 4, from the ResEx house at 3206 N 15th and will be available until spaces run out.
+Students should contact Residence Life at email@example.com with questions about storing bikes.
+Bike tags will be available starting the last day of spring classes, from the Residence Life Office and will be available until spaces run out.
 The office is open Monday through Thursday from 8am to 4pm.

 There is absolutely no storage available in on-campus houses.
 Do not store in the house basements.
 Items left in house basements will be disposed of over the summer.
 Homesteaders who choose to leave personal belongings, such as kitchen items, in the house do so at their own risk.
 The university will not be responsible for items that are damaged, lost, or stolen.

 Please contact your GHC to store in your Greek Chapter House.
 The university does not manage and is not responsible for this process.
 An application is not required to store in a Greek house, however, storage in Greek houses is limited to respective Chapter members only.

 Students who stored items, including bicycles, in residential storage for the summer should pick up those items over the weekend before classes begin.
 Residence Life will schedule specific storage access times during this weekend, and students will not be able to retrieve items outside of these scheduled access times.